Prasath-25032002/RB-DCU_GUIDE/source/main.rst

 .. raw:: html

    <div style="text-align: center; margin-top: -20px; font-style: italic; font-weight: bold;">
-     Table 24: Pin Assignment of (P5)
+     Table 24: Pin Assignment of P5
    </div>

 Micro SD Card (J2)
 ======================

-The RB-DCU i.MX 6ULL-1P1 provides a standard microSDHC card slot at **J2** for connection to MMC/SD interface cards.
+The RB-DCU i.MX 6ULL-1P1 provides a standard micro SDHC card slot at **J2** for connection to MMC/SD interface cards.
 It allows easy and convenient connection to peripheral devices such as SD and MMC cards.
 Power to the SD interface is supplied by inserting the appropriate card into the MMC/SD